The process for editing another person’s poetry

 - Based on our decisions, I scribe those corrections into the poem as we speak.

 But poetry is subjective.
 In some cases, there is a right way and a wrong way to do things but in many cases, there is no right or wrong way to say what the poet wants to say.
 After giving them my advice and the reasons for that advice, it’s up to the poet to decide what to do.

 The final stage – capturing the pauses and inflections

-After the poem has been edited so that the poet is happy with all the words and order of those words, and we are confident there won’t be any other changes, it’s time to finalise the poem.
+Once the poet is happy with all the words in the poem and the order of those words, and we are confident the poem doesn’t need any other changes to the text, we collaborate with the poet to finalise the poem.